WhatsApp-Platform/templatemap/README.md

-A collection of utilities for using go templates as html templates.
+A collection of utilities for parsing go templates from directories, with support for template inheritance.
-Right now, this library only supports loading templates from a directory, but in the future I might add support for loading them from a `fs.FS`.